DanieleLena/invoice-app/README.md

 ### Features

--I used Interface instead of Classes in several cases because The TypeScript compiler uses interfaces solely for type-checking purposes but neither provides implementation nor initialisation for them like classes.
+- I used Interface instead of Classes in several cases because The TypeScript compiler uses interfaces solely for type-checking purposes but neither provides implementation nor initialisation for them like classes.
 Interface is simply a structural contract that defines what the properties of an object should have as a name and as a type.

--It's possible to filter the invoices by status: "paid" , "pending" and "draft", the property "status" of the Invoice interface, infact can accept only these three values.
+- It's possible to filter the invoices by status: "paid" , "pending" and "draft", the property "status" of the Invoice interface, infact can accept only these three values.

--Pressing the  'Esc' key or clicking outside a modal ,will close any open modal, I made this feature with useCallback and useEffect
+- Pressing the  'Esc' key or clicking outside a modal ,will close any open modal, I made this feature with useCallback and useEffect

--I used a custom system to validate the "new Invoice form", with a simple validate function that iterate through all the input fields with a data-set of "required"(not the standard requied attribute).
+- I used a custom system to validate the "new Invoice form", with a simple validate function that iterate through all the input fields with a data-set of "required"(not the standard requied attribute).
 The validate() return true if all the required input are filled.